DavidCalebChaparroOrozco/Daily-Projects/README.md

 * Day 147: Technical Test "myPow" and "NQueens" [LeetCode](https://leetcode.com/problems/)
   - **myPow**: Implemented a function that calculates \( x^n \) (x raised to the power n) efficiently.
 This problem involves optimizing the power calculation by leveraging recursion and handling edge cases such as negative powers.
 [Problem Description: myPow](https://leetcode.com/problems/powx-n/description/)
   - **NQueens**: Solved the N-Queens problem, which involves placing n queens on an n x n chessboard so that no two queens attack each other.
 The solution uses backtracking to explore all possible placements and returns all distinct configurations.
 [Problem Description: NQueens](https://leetcode.com/problems/n-queens/description/)
+* Day 148: 🎮 Video Game Subscription System in Python 🎮

+  * Today, I expanded my understanding of Object-Oriented Programming (OOP) by developing a Video Game Subscription System using Python.
+This project leverages fundamental OOP principles such as inheritance, encapsulation, and abstraction.
+Here’s a summary of the key elements:

+    - **Abstraction and Encapsulation**: Defined an abstract base class `Person` representing common features for both `Player` and `Developer`.
+Encapsulated attributes like name and ID number to ensure data integrity.
+The abstract method `get_description` enforces a consistent interface for subclasses.
+    - **Inheritance**: Created two subclasses, `Player` and `Developer`, that inherit from `Person`.
+These subclasses add specific attributes and methods, such as subscribing to game genres for `Player` and adding games to a portfolio for `Developer`.
+    - **Game Management**: Introduced a `Game` class to represent individual games, including details such as title, genre, developer, rating, and release year.
+Methods within this class manage game-related information and allow interaction with player and developer objects.
+    - **User Interaction**: Built a menu-driven interface allowing users to register players and developers, add new games, subscribe players to game genres, and display details for players, games, and developers.
+This interactive component illustrates the practical application of OOP in creating user-friendly software systems.
+    - **Data Organization**: Employed dictionaries to efficiently manage and store instances of players, developers, and games.
+This approach highlights the integration of OOP and data structures to handle complex, real-world data scenarios.

+  This project provided an engaging and insightful exercise in implementing OOP principles to simulate a real-world application, reinforcing the importance of design patterns and code maintainability.